Mimi Rogers: Early life

-Rogers was born Miriam Spickler at General Hospital in Coral Gables, Florida.
+Rogers was born Miriam Ann Spickler at Coral Gables Hospital in Coral Gables, Florida.
 She is the daughter of Philip C. Spickler, a civil engineer, and Kathy Talent, a former dance and drama major.
 Rogers's father was Jewish and her mother Episcopalian.
 Her father became involved with Scientology before she was born, and the organization was part of her upbringing.

 The family lived in Virginia, Arizona, Michigan, and England before settling in Los Angeles.
 At the age of fourteen, Rogers finished her formal education and graduated from high school.
 She later worked in a hospital for incapacitated patients outside Palo Alto, California, and for six years she worked part-time as a social worker involved in substance-abuse counseling.

 At the beginning of their acting careers, Rogers and Kirstie Alley lived together.